cytopia/devilbox/docs/getting-started/create-your-first-project.rst

 =========

 1. :ref:`prerequisites` are read and understood
-2. project directory is created
+2. Project directory is created
-3. docroot directory is created
+3. Docroot directory is created
 4. DNS entry is added to the host operating system
 5. PHP files are added to your docroot directory